viltgroup/minium-developer/minium-tools-docs/src/main/mkdocs/docs/tools/minium-developer.md

 ## Firefox issues

 You may experience some issues with the Firefox WebDriver.
-Sometimes, it is just a matter of [updating the WebDrivers](#update-webdrivers).
-You can see [here](https://github.com/SeleniumHQ/selenium/blob/master/java/CHANGELOG) if the problem has already been solved in the latest version.
+If that happens, [updating the WebDrivers](#update-webdrivers) might solve the problem.

 # Status Button